sanger/.github/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] ...

 **Dependencies**
-This story is blocked by the follwing dependencies:
+This story is blocked by the following dependencies:
 - #<issue_no.>
 - sanger/<repo>#<issue_no.>